Macavitycode/ros-urdf-basics/README.md

 This is a repo for me to keep track of basic urdf models I make in for ROS.

-To use this repo, clone it, cd into it and run `catkin build`
+To use this repo, clone it, cd into it and run `catkin_make`